KLab/PlaygroundOSS/README.md

  * All the needed documentation is in the /Doc folder.
  * Source code are under the /Engine folder.
- * Tool to compile a sample project is under /Tools
+ * Tool to compile a sample project is under /Tools folder.
  * Sample showing the scripting APIs are available under the /Tutorial folder.

 Other folders (CSharpVersion, SampleProject) are more related to prototype features or detailed implementations.